-- UMF API The UMF API gives you access to various functions that makes modding easier, and is also required in order for the mod to be started. - Modding Guides A list of guides to assist you in creating mods for UMF. - Harmony Harmony is a useful library provided with UMF that lets you overwrite and inject code in MEMORY into existing classes and functions. - Example Mods A list of open source UMF mods you can use as examples to better learn coding with UMF. - Source Mods UMF can compile and run mods at runtime directly from .cs files. - UMF Patch An IL-based UMF scripting patch system used as a last resort to let you automatically overwrite code in dll files on disk when Harmony can't access it in any way.
+- UMF API The UMF API gives you access to various functions that makes modding easier, and is also required in order for the mod to be started. - Mod Installer The UMF Mod Installer (URI Handler) lets you create one click Install links for your mods. - Harmony Harmony is a useful library provided with UMF that lets you overwrite and inject code in MEMORY into existing classes and functions. - UMF Patch An IL-based UMF scripting patch system used as a last resort to let you automatically overwrite code in dll files on disk when Harmony can't access it in any way. - Source Mods UMF can compile and run mods at runtime directly from .cs files placed in \Mods\Source\ModName\.
+(Requires Mono to be installed.) - Example Mods A list of open source UMF mods you can use as examples to better learn coding with UMF. - dnSpy Guide A basic guide on how to use dnSpy for modding.